canonical/kafka-operator/docs/how-to/h-upgrade.md

 # How to upgrade between minor versions

-> **Note** This feature is available on Charmed Kafka and Charmed ZooKeeper from revisions 134 and 103, respectively.
+> **Note** This feature is available on Charmed Apache Kafka and Charmed ZooKeeper from revisions 134 and 103, respectively.
 Upgrade from previous versions is **not supported**, although possible (see e.g. [here](https://github.com/deusebio/kafka-pre-upgrade-patch) for a custom example).

 Charm upgrades can include both upgrades of operator code (e.g. the revision used by the charm) and/or the workload version.
 Note that since the charm code pins a particular version of the workload, a charm upgrade may or may not involve also a workload version upgrade.
 In general, the following guide only applies for in-place upgrades that involve (at most) minor version upgrade of Kafka workload, e.g. between Kafka 3.4.x to 3.5.x.
 Major workload upgrades are generally **NOT SUPPORTED**, and they should be carried out using full cluster-to-cluster migrations.
 Please refer to the how-to guide about cluster migration [how-to guide about cluster migration](/t/charmed-kafka-how-to-cluster-migration/10951) for more information on how this can be achieved.